-According to the CDC, poisoning is the leading cause of injury-related death in the United States, and poison US control centers receive phone calls every 10 to 11 seconds.
+According to the CDC, poisoning is the leading cause of injury-related death in the U.S., and poison control centers receive phone calls every 10 to 11 seconds.
 Poisoning is a real threat to your household, but the good news is that poisonings among adults and children are largely avoidable, if you take the right safety precautions.

 Rooms With Poisons